Nermerner/Restonite/CONTRIBUTING.md

 And that's it!
 If you go to compile the mod again at a later date, don't forget to pull the latest changes from git before you recompile.

+### Debugging and hot reload

+This mod supports the [ResoniteHotReloadLib](https://github.com/Nytra/ResoniteHotReloadLib) by Nytra when compiling in Debug mode.
+To make use of this you'll need to make sure you follow the instructions in the Pre-requisites section for that mod first.
+After that you can compile the mod in Debug mode and it will automatically copy itself to the correct folder and allow you to reload the mod from inside the game in accordance with the Usage section for that mod.

 <details>
 <summary>I need a step-by-step walkthrough on how to do this (click to expand)</summary>